Back

 • Customised reports for more data to make decisions: APIs enable the generation of customised reports, helping treasury managers to have a clearer view of the company's financial position and make more informed decisions.

-• Allows the treasury department to focus on value-added tasks: All these benefits together allow treasury managers to focus on more value-added tasks, such as analysing financial reports and making strategic decisions.
+• Allows the treasury department to focus on value-added tasks: all these benefits together allow treasury managers to focus on more value-added tasks, such as analysing financial reports and making strategic decisions.
 After all, technology should be a means to make people's lives easier.

 How Embat helps you to optimise your treasury